 Rafael Nadal is arguably one of the best players to play tennis.
-His records on clay are unlikely to to be surpassed by future generations.
+He has 22 grand slam titles with 14 of those coming on clay at Roland Garros.
+Some say he is the greatest of all time.
+Some of his records on clay are unlikely to to be surpassed by future generations.
 His success on the court comes from his intense focus on training and working with coaches to constantly improve his game.

 In 2017, Nadal hired Carlos Moya as his primary coach.
 Moya won the 1998 French Open title and is a former world number one.
 His coaching team also includes Frances Roig, who has been with Rafa for some time.
 In 2021, he added his sometimes doubles partner Marc Lopez to his team.
 In 2016, Nadal won the Olympic gold medal in doubles with Lopez.